 6.6 Aliases

-Aliases allow a string to be substituted for a word when it is used as the first word of a simple command.
-The shell maintains a list of aliases that may be set and unset with the alias and unalias builtin commands.
+Aliases allow a string to be substituted for a word that is in a position in the input where it can be the first word of a simple command.
+Aliases have names and corresponding values that are set and unset using the alias and unalias builtin commands (see Shell Builtin Commands).

 Aliases are created and listed with the alias command, and removed with the unalias command.

 There is no mechanism for using arguments in the replacement text, as in csh.
-If arguments are needed, use a shell function (see Shell Functions).
+If arguments are needed, use a shell function (see Shell Functions) instead.

 Aliases are not expanded when the shell is not interactive, unless the expand_aliases shell option is set using shopt (see The Shopt Builtin).

 The rules concerning the definition and use of aliases are somewhat confusing.
 Bash always reads at least one complete line of input, and all lines that make up a compound command, before executing any of the commands on that line or the compound command.
 Aliases are expanded when a command is read, not when it is executed.
-Therefore, an alias definition appearing on the same line as another command does not take effect until the next line of input is read.
-The commands following the alias definition on that line are not affected by the new alias.
+Therefore, an alias definition appearing on the same line as another command does not take effect until the shell reads the next line of input, and an alias definition in a compound command does not take effect until the shell parses and executes the entire compound command.
+The commands following the alias definition on that line, or in the rest of a compound command, are not affected by the new alias.
 This behavior is also an issue when functions are executed.
 Aliases are expanded when a function definition is read, not when the function is executed, because a function definition is itself a command.
 As a consequence, aliases defined in a function are not available until after that function is executed.
 To be safe, always put alias definitions on a separate line, and do not use alias in compound commands.

-For almost every purpose, shell functions are preferred over aliases.
+For almost every purpose, shell functions are preferable to aliases.